greg-hutchinson/agile/daily-scrum/PITCHME.md

 ---
 ## What is it?
 @snap[east span-50 text-06 text-left]
-Chance to get together to communicate with the rest of your team mates
+It is an opportunity to get together and communicate with the rest of your team.
 ![](assets/img/daily-scrum.jpeg)
 @snapend